Due to COVID-19, HCA’s lobby is closed. Learn more about HCA's customer service options during the pandemic.

 How do I get eye exams and eye glasses?

-Eye exams, including tests for refraction and visual fields, may be provided through your health plan.
+Fitting services and eye exams, including tests for refraction and visual fields, may be provided through your health plan.